Peplide22/Peptide-Library-Designer/README.md

        python app.py
 -> By default application will run on the development server at 127.0.0.1:5000

+Remark: Please be aware that the current iteration of this tool is tailored exclusively for designing peptides targeting the SARS-CoV-2 spike protein.
+Extending its applicability to other proteins is currently in progress.

-Upload the pbds in example folder to reproduce the results discussed in the paper.
+To replicate the results detailed in the paper, kindly upload the provided pbds files located in the example folder.